NADOOIT/NADOO-Auto-App/README.md

 # NADOO-Auto-App

 ## Overview
-Nadoo_Auto_App is a Toga-based application designed to interact with the Mentat AI Library.
-It allows users to select files or directories, initialize the Mentat client, and engage in a chat with the Mentat AI.
+Nadoo_Auto_App is a Toga-based application designed to interact with various AI APIs, including Anthropic and OpenAI, using the Mentat AI Library.
+It allows users to select files or directories, initialize the Mentat client, and engage in a chat with the Mentat library.
 The application also provides a settings interface to configure API keys and models.

 ```